The Ontario Environmental Bill of Rights (EBR) was proclaimed in February 1994. The founding principles of the EBR Act are stated in its Preamble:

 5. Monitoring use of the SEV

-As an Open Government leader, the Treasury Board Secretariat believes in being accountable for its environmental decision-making.
-The TBS also believes that open consultation is vital to sound decision-making.
+Treasury Board Secretariat believes in being accountable for its environmental decision-making.
+The Treasury Board Secretariat also believes that open consultation is vital to sound decision-making.
 The Ministry will provide opportunities for the people of Ontario to participate in the making of environmentally significant decisions by the Ministry.

 7. Climate change

 The Treasury Board Secretariat believes that the public interest requires a broad effort to reduce greenhouse gases and to build a cleaner and more prosperous province.
-The Ministry will continue to involve and engage individuals, businesses, communities, municipalities, non-governmental organizations and First Nation and Métis communities in the ultimate goal of fostering a high-productivity low-carbon economy and society in Ontario
+The Ministry will continue to involve and engage individuals, businesses, communities, municipalities, non-governmental organizations and First Nation and Métis communities to foster a high-productivity low-carbon economy and society in Ontario.

-The Ministry will also work with partner ministries such as the Ministry of Environment and Climate Change to consider climate change mitigation and adaptation as part of the government decision-making process.
-This will include both greenhouse gas impact analyses for government policies, legislation and regulations, as well as adaptation considerations for public infrastructure investments and government procurement decisions.
+The Ministry will also work with partner ministries, such as the Environment Ministry, to consider environmental mitigation and adaptation as part of the government decision-making process.
+This will include greenhouse gas impact analyses for government policies, legislation and regulations, as well as adaptation considerations for public infrastructure investments and government procurement decisions.

 8. Consideration of indigenous people

 The Treasury Board Secretariat recognizes the value that Indigenous people place on the environment.
 When making decisions that might significantly affect the environment, the Ministry will provide opportunities for the involvement of Indigenous people whose interests may be affected by such decisions so that Indigenous interests can be appropriately considered.
 This commitment is not intended to alter or detract from any constitutional obligation the province may have to consult with Indigenous people.